-Eastern Province registered a narrow 17-14 victory against KZN, while the Golden Lions forced their way to a 18-12 victory against Border, Western Province defeated the Limpopo Blue Bulls 41-10 and the Blue Bulls beat SWD 22-0 in another entertaining day of rugby.
+Eastern Province registered a narrow 17-14 victory against KZN, while the Golden Lions forced their way to an 18-12 victory against Border, Western Province defeated the Limpopo Blue Bulls 41-10 and the Blue Bulls beat SWD 22-0 in another entertaining day of rugby.

 The Golden Lions produced an effective performance to build up a 15-0 halftime lead against Border.
 But the Eastern Cape side fought back strongly in the second half and scored two tries compliments of Litelihle Bester, one which was converted.
 A second-half penalty goal by the Lions, however, saw them secure an 18-12 victory.

 Western Province, meanwhile, overcame a strong challenge from the Limpopo Blue Bulls in a physical encounter to register a 41-10 victory.
-The Cape side was particularly strong at taking advantage of the opposition’s mistakes and using their fantastic support play to sneak their way through the gaps and around the defence.
+The Cape side was particularly strong at taking advantage of the opposition’s mistakes and using their fantastic support play to sneak their way through the gaps and around the defense.
 This earned them a rewarding seven tries, while they limited the Limpopo side to two.

-The Blue Bulls literally powered their way to a 22-0 Victory against SWD as the team played to their strengths by using their bigger players to force their way through the defence, which they backed up with good support play.
-SWD tried hard to force their way into the Blue Bulls half throughout the match, but the Pretoria side’s solid defence combined with their ability to win turnovers denied the George side from scoring a single point for their efforts.
+The Blue Bulls literally powered their way to a 22-0 Victory against SWD as the team played to their strengths by using their bigger players to force their way through the defense, which they backed up with good support play.
+SWD tried hard to force their way into the Blue Bulls half throughout the match, but the Pretoria side’s solid defense combined with their ability to win turnovers denied the George side from scoring a single point for their efforts.

 The Griffons dominated their clash against the Pumas from the outset and they did well to force their way over the advantage line, which earned them two first-half tries and a 17-0 lead at the break.
 They added another try in the second half, while Pumas winger Samkelo Ntshapela touched down twice for his team.
-But these efforts were not enough, and left them settling for a 22-10 defeat.
+But these efforts were not enough and left them settling for a 22-10 defeat.

 The clash between the Valke and Griquas was quite physical as the teams used their forwards in an attempt to gain ascendancy.
-The Valke, however, had the upper hand as they managed to break through the gaps in defence and they used their chances well to run in six tries, while they conceded only one, for a 36-7 victory.
+The Valke, however, had the upper hand as they managed to break through the gaps in the defense and they used their chances well to run in six tries, while they conceded only one, for a 36-7 victory.